dddrrreee/cs140e-23win/labs/0-compile/1-make/README.md

 you need.
 We cover most of that slice today by doing increasingly fancy varions of a `Makefile` that does two things:

-  1. Produces an executable file <main> by compiling the C files `a.c`, `b.c`, `c.c`, `main.c`.
+  1. Produces an executable file `main` by compiling the C source files `a.c`, `b.c`, `c.c`, `main.c`.

+     Correctness rule 1: any source file must be recompiled if it cheanges and after `main` regenerated.

-     Correctness rule 1: All of these files include a header file `header.h` and so must be recompiled if `header.h` changes.
+     Correctness rule 2: All of these files `#include` a header file `header.h` and so must be recompiled if `header.h` changes.

-     Correctness rule 2: if any C file changes, or anything it depends on changes, it must be re-compiled and `main` regenerated.
+     In general, a source file must be recompiled if anything it depends on changes.
+For today we only worry about the header `header.h`.

-     Note: we only worry about the header.
-Of course the Makefile itself is a dependency.
-Strictly speaking, the operating system installation, compiler (assembler, linker, preprocessor) or libc implementations can be seen as dependencies as well ---- in some cases you may want to recompile if any of these changes.
+     Of course, the makefile itself is a dependency.

+     In addition, the operating system installation, compiler (assembler, linker, preprocessor) or libc implementations can be seen as dependencies as well ---- in some cases you may want to recompile if any of these changes.
 We do not do this today.

-  2. After producing the `main` executable, checking that running `main` gives the same result as a reference output `main.ref`.
+  2. After producing the `main` executable, check that running `main` gives the same result as a reference output `main.ref`.

 Required reading: